northeastern-web/kernl-ui-blade/README.md

     ```
 - `current-path` - Used to display the active state on each link.
 Pass the relative path of the current page (`/about/staff`).
 - `dark` (optional) - Set the color scheme to dark.
 Default is false.
 If using dark mode, be sure to update all fills in the logo you're using to white (#ffffff).
-- `action` (optional) - Adds search component to header. `action` should be the url the search form should GET to. `search` will be forwarded with the input value.
+- `action` (optional) - Adds search component to header. `action` should be the url the search form should submit a GET request to.
+The input value will be submitted as a form parameter with the name `search`.

 ### Accordions